 A working knowledge of the Linux/UNIX operating systems and astronomical data-reduction software.

 The duration of the studentship is one year, usually starting at the end of September.

 Students are not employees of ING, but receive a monthly stipend during their stay.

 Financial support for travelling to and from La Palma plus one round trip for mid-term

-vacation, and accomodation for the whole year, are provided by the ING.
+vacation, and accommodation for the whole year are provided by the ING.

 Students have the right to 25 days leave during their 1-year stay at the ING.